 What Is A Non-Recourse Stock Loan?

-A non-recourse stock loan also know as collateral loans is a type of loan that uses shares in a publicly-traded company to secure the loan.
+A non-recourse stock loan also known as collateral loans is a type of loan that uses shares in a publicly-traded company to secure the loan.
 It is an excellent way for individuals and business owners to tap into the value of their stock easily and quickly without having to wait too long for the money.

 Securities based lending can be a critical financing source for entrepreneurs.
 A stock loan is a resource they can quickly access to fund business operations.